Trump speech sends Dow zooming above 21,000 for first time

 Wall Street is giving President Trump's first speech to Congress a standing ovation.

-The Dow soared 200 points and topped the 21,000 level for the first time ever on Wednesday morning.
+The Dow soared 250 points and topped the 21,000 level for the first time ever on Wednesday.
 The milestone comes barely a month after the Dow hit 20,000 for the first time.

 Trump's primetime address to Congress received high marks from viewers and has clearly left Wall Street in good spirits, too.
+The Dow is on track for its best day since December 7.

 It's not that the speech gave investors the policy details they were seeking.
 If anything, Trump gave fewer specifics on major issues like tax reform, Obamacare and deregulation than many expected.